 - Piles of food wrappers are left in the car, buried in the trash, or hidden in places like a closet.

 - Your loved one hides her body with baggy clothes.

-Tell your loved one that binge eating disorder is a real psychological problem that can get better with treatment.
+Tell your loved one that binge eating disorder is a real psychological problem that is treatable with therapy and medication.
 It may take time and hard work, but assure her that she can find peace with food and her emotions again.